Leader of the Opposition (United Kingdom): Leaders of the opposition 1830–1937

-The Parliament elected in December 1918 which sat from 1919 until 1922, represents the most significant deviation from the principle that the leader of the opposition is the leader of the party not in government with the greatest numerical support in the House of Commons.
-The largest opposition party (disregarding Sinn Féin, whose abstentionist MPs did not take their seats at Westminster), was the Labour Party which had wholly left the Lloyd George coalition and won 57 seats at the general election.
-Thirty six Liberals had been elected without coalition support; however, they were mixed in their opposition to Lloyd George.
-The Labour Party did not have a Leader until 1922.
+The Parliament elected in December 1918 which sat from 1919 until 1922 represents the most significant deviation from the principle that the leader of the opposition is the leader of the party not in government with the greatest numerical support in the House of Commons.
+The largest opposition party (disregarding Sinn Féin, whose abstentionist MPs did not take their seats at Westminster) was the Labour Party, which had wholly left the Lloyd George coalition and won 57 seats at the general election.
+Thirty-six Liberals had been elected without coalition support; however, they were mixed in their opposition to Lloyd George.
+The Labour Party did not have a leader until 1922.
 The Parliamentary Labour Party annually elected a chairman, but the party, due to its congressional origins, refused to assert a claim that the chairman was the leader of the opposition.
-Although the issue of who was entitled to be leader of the opposition was never formally resolved, in practice the Opposition Liberal leader performed most of the parliamentary functions associated with the office.
+Although the issue of who was entitled to be the leader of the opposition was never formally resolved, in practice the Opposition Liberal leader performed most of the parliamentary functions associated with the office.

 The small group of opposition Liberals met in 1919, distanced by his coalition's protectionism and nationalization.
 They resolved that they were the Liberal Parliamentary Party.
 They elected Sir Donald Maclean as Chairman of the Parliamentary Party.
 Liberal Party practice at the time, when the overall leader of the party had lost an election to the House of Commons, was for the chairman to function as acting leader in the House.
-Maclean therefore took on the role of leader of the opposition, followed by Asquith, who returned to the House by winning a by-election (1920–22).
+Maclean, therefore, took on the role of leader of the opposition, followed by Asquith, who returned to the House by winning a by-election (1920–1922).

-From 1922 the Labour Party had a recognised leader so took over all remaining commons opposition roles from the Opposition Liberal Party.
+From 1922 the Labour Party had a recognized leader so took over all remaining commons opposition roles from the Opposition Liberal Party.
 Since 1922 the principal Government and Opposition parties have been the Labour Party and the Conservative Party.
-There were three instances of peers being seriously considered for the prime ministership, during the twentieth century (Lord Curzon of Kedleston in 1923, Lord Halifax in 1940 and Lord Home in 1963), but these were all cases where the Conservative Party was in government and do not affect the list of leaders of the opposition.
+There were three instances of peers being seriously considered for the prime ministership during the twentieth century (Lord Curzon of Kedleston in 1923, Lord Halifax in 1940, and Alec Douglas-Home in 1963), but these were all cases where the Conservative Party was in government and do not affect the list of leaders of the opposition.

 In 1931–32 the Leader of the Labour Party was Arthur Henderson.
-He was leader of the opposition for a short period in 1931, but was ineligible to continue when he lost his seat in the 1931 general election.
-George Lansbury was leader of the opposition before he also became the leader of the Labour Party in 1932.
+He was the leader of the opposition for a short period in 1931, but was ineligible to continue when he lost his seat in the 1931 general election.
+George Lansbury was the leader of the opposition before he also became the leader of the Labour Party in 1932.

 Statutory leaders of the opposition from 1937

-Leaders of the opposition in the two Houses of Parliament had been generally recognised and given a special status in Parliament for more than a century before they were mentioned in legislation.
+Leaders of the opposition in the two Houses of Parliament had been generally recognized and given a special status in Parliament for more than a century before they were mentioned in legislation.

-Erskine May: Parliamentary Practice confirms that the office of leader of the opposition was first given statutory recognition in the Ministers of the Crown Act 1937.
+Erskine May: Parliamentary Practice confirms that the office of the leader of the opposition was first given statutory recognition in the Ministers of the Crown Act 1937.